Lot4Fun/oceangraph-guide/docs/limitations.md

 4. Clustering Basis

-   - Clustering is based on combined temperature and salinity vectors after standardization (z-score).
+   - Clustering is based on combined temperature and salinity vectors without standardization.

 5. Automatic K Determination

-   - The number of clusters (K) is selected automatically using a simplified elbow method.
+   - The number of clusters (K) is selected automatically using a simplified elbow method (with a maximum of 8 clusters).

 This feature is available to **signed-in users only**.
 While we are actively improving this system, unexpected results or limitations may occur.
 We appreciate your understanding during this beta period.